FanisGl/Client-in-FX-market/README.md

 **You are chaotic neutral and I like you.** but no.

-In that case, you just make grunting noises, double click the digital trash bin icon on your desktop and then you tell your former manager and head of BI "That research I started proactively for our new client?
-Nvm, lol."

-Jokes aside, even with such a setback, the competitive research yielded far greater results even with being uncertain of the Market Share in order to strategise around it.
-In the end, we did create an artificial market share of the industry that would pose as the benchmark of the client.
+Jokes aside, even with such a setback, the competitive research yielded far greater results even with the uncertainty of the Market Share.
+In the end, I did create an artificial share for the client's industry in order to simulate appropriate strategies.
 Conveniently enough, this great effort does not appear in the lite-version of the report that can be found in this repo, but as Jack Black once said:

 >This is not the greatest song in the world, no
 >